 What is pay equity?

-Pay equity means gender doesn’t affect what people are paid.
-Women receive the same pay as men for doing work that may be different but is of equal value.
+Pay equity means that people are paid equally for doing work of equal value.

 Is it different to employment equity?

 Employment equity is about fairness at work.
 It means people have the same opportunities to participate fully in employment regardless of their gender.

 The gender pay gap is a high-level indicator of the difference between women and men’s earnings.
 It compares the median hourly earnings of women and men in full and part-time work.

 What is a claimant?